 About the Program

-Distinguished faculty have a history of scholarship, teaching, and service in:
+Our faculty have a distinguished history of scholarship, teaching, and service in:

 - Psychology assessment and intervention

 - Cognition and neuropsychology

 - Presented at regional, national and international research conferences

 - Collaborated in professional development models

 - Published in peer reviewed research journals and academic presses

 Preparing Professional Psychologists to Serve a Diverse Public